barryvdh/laravel-ide-helper/readme.md

     'Basset'  => 'Basset\Basset',

 You can choose to include helper files.
 This is not enabled by default, but you can override this with the --helpers (-H) or --nohelpers (-N) option.
-The Illuminate/Support/helpers.php and laravel/framework/preload/compiled.php are already set-up, but you can add/remove your own files in the config file.
+The Illuminate/Support/helpers.php is already set-up, but you can add/remove your own files in the config file.
-Using this option, allows you to have more complete code completion without having to include the vendor dir.